Interventions: compliance routes: VAT: Deciding further action

 - You will need to review and complete PDACs for any penalties the customer may be liable to, see LPOG7210 for further guidance.

-- If you have concerns regarding any technical issues, possible abuse of VAT rules and regulations, do have an assessment to raise over £25,000 you will need to submit a review form to the Appeals and Review team via their mailbox which currently is Tech-Team, Input tax denial referrals (SI).
-See LPOG7210and LPOG8150 for further guidance
+- If you have concerns regarding any technical issues, possible abuse of VAT rules and regulations, have an assessment to raise over £100,000 you will need to submit a review form to the FIS Professionalism team, see LPOG7210 and LPOG8150 for further guidance.

 - If you have established tax losses of £50,000 or above, or evidence of fraud, you will need to complete an Evasion Referral Template (ERT), see LPOG6800 for further guidance